 Despite the positive outcomes of early intervention, many students “slip through the cracks” and do not get timely therapy services.
 Why?
 Many times, it is because the signs are hard to spot when a child is young.
 Larger classroom sizes and increasing demands on teachers also make it likely that some signs will be missed.

 The first step in making positive change in this direction is getting a feel for what you might be missing.
 For example, we did a study looking at the percentage of students in Missouri schools receiving various types of therapy.
-Given that the need for therapy does not vary much from district to district, this gives a good, “rough and ready” indication as to whether your school (or schools) have a large segment of underserved students in this regard.
-A school with a percentage well below the state average may indicate that more intervention and screening is needed.
+Given that the need for therapy does not vary much from district to district, this gives a good indication as to whether your school (or schools) have a large segment of underserved students in this regard.
+A school with a percentage well below the regional average may indicate that more intervention and screening is needed.

 Early Warning Signs

-Statistics can tell us when the averages are low, but it still does not help one to identify specific individual kids who are struggling.
-Of course, teachers are the first line of defense here.
+Statistics can tell us when the averages are low, but it still does not help one to identify specific students who are struggling.
+Of course, teachers are the first line of defense.
 You should take steps to train them and make sure they are aware of the early warning signs signaling the need for early intervention.